S-Subramanian-44/PRODIGY_DS_03-Term-Deposit-Prediction/README.md

 - Machine Learning libraries (e.g., scikit-learn)
 - Jupyter Notebooks

-### Acknowledgments

-This project was conducted as part of the Data Science Internship at Prodigy Infotech.
-Special thanks to the team for their support and guidance.

 Feel free to reach out for any questions or collaboration opportunities!

 🌐 LinkedIn: https://www.linkedin.com/in/subramanian-s-ab94302a1/